SOMONAR/omultisafepay/README.md

 ![OFBiz](http://ofbiz.apache.org/images/logo.png "Apache OFBiz")&nbsp;![MultiSafePay](https://www.multisafepay.com/images/multilogo.gif "MultiSafepay")

 # omultisafepay
 3rd party Payment Provider Integration Solution for MultiSafepay&trade; as a separate and optional hot-deploy component.
-This component enables you to configure your MultiSafepay integration and provides templates for inclusion in your OFBiz&trade; web store
+This component enables you to configure your MultiSafepay integration and provides templates for inclusion in your OFBiz&trade; web store.

+For more information on MultiSafepay, visit [their site, here](http://www.multiSafepay.com).

 **MultiSafepay works with following acquirers:**